 “This is not a trend,” says Ben Jacobs of Denver-based Tocabe.

-“It’s no longer like avocado toast, in which a month later we’re going to be on to something new.
+“It’s no longer like avocado toast, but we will be on to something new a month later.
 It’s a style of food.
 It’s a cultural delicacy.”

-These cultures encompass all and sundry from the Diné (the period participants of the Navajo Nation opt to describe themselves) of Utah, Arizona, and New Mexico to the Penobscot of Maine.
-New Native American cuisine eating places are as various because of the tribes that encourage them.
+These cultures encompass all and sundry, from the Diné (the period participants of the Navajo Nation opt to describe themselves) of Utah, Arizona, and New Mexico to the Penobscot of Maine.
+New Native American cuisine eating places vary because of the tribes that encourage them.

-Some adhere to precontact dishes, which include bison cooked with juniper, at the same time as those like Off the Rez Food Truck, owned via Mark McConnell (who stocks Blackfeet heritage) in Seattle take creative liberties.
-Off the Rez uses fry bread as the foundation for the whole thing, from Philly cheesesteak to banana cream pie fillings.
+Some adhere to precontact dishes, including bison cooked with juniper, whileiothers, Rez Food Truck, owned via Mark McCobyll (who stocks Blackfeet heritage) in Seattle take creativ,e liberties.
+The Rez uses fry bread as the foundation for the whole thing, from Philly cheesesteak to banana cream pie fillings.

-If you would like to enjoy a number of this food for yourself, here are six of the best Native American restaurants within the usa:
+If you would like to enjoy a number of these foods for yourself, here are six of the best Native American restaurants in the usa:

 Mitsitam Native Foods Café, Washington, D.C.

-Chef Freddie Bitsoie (Diné) made headlines in 2016 when he had become the primary Native American chef of Mitsitam Native Foods Café, the restaurant on the Smithsonian’s National Museum of the American Indian.
+Chef Freddie Bitsoie (Diné) made headlines in 2016 when he became the primary Native American chef of Mitsitam Native Foods Café, the restaurant in the Smithsonian’s National Museum of the American Indian.

-Hailing from the diverse towns throughout Utah, Arizona, and New Mexico, each on and stale the Navajo Reservation, he studied cultural anthropology earlier than becoming a chef and taking up as government chef at Mitsitam Café.
+Hailing from diverse towns throughout Utah, Arizona, and New Mexico, each on and stale the Navajo Reservation, he studied cultural anthropology before becoming a chef and taking up a government chef position at Mitsitam Café.